chnzzh/HeadHunter/README.md

 1. The ability to switch between infected and connected zombie connections
 2. A more featureful payload (The current payload is just a simple and rather bland reverse shell connection).
 This would include beaconing, file transfer, persistance methods, and more.
 As well as a dedicated windows payload, as the currently payload is untested on Windows as the server is intended to be for Unix like operating systems
 3. Encryption for server/payload communcation
+4. An installer that creates bash script to mimic a binary on path.
+HeadHunter will be runnable from any directory

 I am not liable for any damage caused by this software.
 This software is for educational purposes only.
 This software is under the discretion of the end user.